 To explain in more detail what does UNDER THE WEATHER mean, I have this YouTube English learning video for you:

-e.g. Michael agreed to diet and lose those excess pounds.
-He dieted and exercised for 3 months and lost 2 stone.
-His friends were very surprised he was a shadow of his former self.
+Michael dieted and exercised for 3 months and lost 2 stone.
+His friends were very surprised, he was a shadow of his former self.
 (1 stone=6.35029 kg)

-5. TO KICK THE BUCKET – a slang phrase referring to the fact that someone has passed away
+Meaning: a slang way to say that someone has passed away

-e.g. John read about his friends death over the internet.
+John read about his friend’s death over the internet.
 He wrote to David and asked him how their friend had kicked the bucket.